koldbyte/termoid/ReadMe.md

 Run `sudo setcap "cap_net_admin,cap_net_raw+pe" /usr/bin/nethogs` once on the system so that sudo permission is not required for running nethogs.

 # TODOs
+* Try packaging qmltermwidget within the plasmoid with a Cmake build.
+This should fix all the version issues.
+* Provide packages for major distros.
+* Support for button form in panel.
+* More configuration.
+(Suggestions are welcome)
 * ~Restart plasmoid command without restarting whole plasmashell.~ Use a shell.
 Keyboard input (along with Ctrl+C) works.
 * ~Support for Keyboard input.~ Done
-* Support for button form in panel.
 * ~Make sudo commands runnable.~ Sudo commands working now as the keyboard input is available.
-* More configuration.
-(Suggestions are welcome)

 # Want to learn more about Plasmoids
 ## ExampleRepositories